 The Mountains and Rivers Order of Zen Buddhism

 The Blue Plum Zen Group is an informal affiliate of the Mountains & Rivers Order.
-Zen practice is facilitated by Polly Kiho Horne, under the guidance of her Teachers and Sangha.
-Kiho is a Jukai Student in the Mountains and Rivers Order with 15 years of lay Zen practice at Fire Lotus Temple in Brooklyn, NY, Zen Mountain Monastery in Mt.
+Zen practice is facilitated by Polly Kiho Horne & Dan Burney, under the guidance of their teachers and sangha.
+Kiho is a jukai student in the Mountains and Rivers Order with 15 years of lay Zen practice at Fire Lotus Temple in Brooklyn, NY, Zen Mountain Monastery in Mt.
 Tremper, NY, and now Johnson City, TN.
-Originally from Unicoi County, Kiho is a Zen Student of ZMM’s Abbot, Shugen Roshi - and a Tea Student of Atsumi Matsuda Sensei.
-Her husband, Dan Burney who is a Practicing Member in the MRO, is the Studio Hum manager.
+Originally from Unicoi County, Kiho is a Zen student of ZMM’s Abbot, Shugen Roshi - and a tea student of Atsumi Matsuda Sensei.
+Her husband, Dan Burney is in the process of becoming a formal student of Shoan Sensei, and is the Studio Hum manager.

 Images from our January 2026 Eye Opening Ceremony with Geoffrey Shugen Arnold Roshi, Abbot of Zen Mountain Monastery and Head of the Mountains & Rivers Order